RedmondSims/GistFX/README.md

 managing Gists a breeze.

 ### Features
+  - Built-in syntax highlighting for most  languages, using MonacoFX  - the same code editor used in Microsofts open source Visual Studio.
   - Easily manage existing Gists, edit, or create new ones.
+  - Easily create new files within your Gists.
+  - Gists are downloaded and accessible via a JavaFX TreeView.
   - Assign names to your Gists in addition to the descriptions that GitHub requires.
-  - Built-in syntax highlighting for most modern languages, using MonacoFX  - the same code editor used in Microsofts open source Visual Studio.
   - Authenticate with a GitHub access token, that can be saved locally in an encrypted format.
-GistFX has been designed to ensure your private information is for your eyes only.
-We value your security just as much as we value our own.
-    - Click the question mark on the login screen to learn how to create a proper access token.
-  - GistFX makes sure that even if you edit your Gists somewhere else,it never overwrites your most recent changes.
+  - Flags edited files that need to be uploaded to GitHub and you decide when to push your edits.
+  - Wide Mode: Maximize screen space for code editing.
+  - Distraction Free Mode - Just the code editor in full screen.

+### Coming soon
+  - Categories: Group your gists into categories that you create.
+  - Keyboard shortcuts for mouse free navigation
 ### Getting started

   1. Create a GitHub Personal Access Token for this application